The Most important lab tests every midlife woman should know about

 Why It Matters

-A baseline DEXA scan can identify bone loss years before problems develop.
+A baseline DEXA scan can identify changes years before they become serious.

 4. Thyroid Function